Full-Stack-Council-Note/Council-Note-PartB/README.md

 ![CN-updateproblem-insomnia](./src/assets/CN-updateproblem-insomnia.png)

-I late put Urgent and Soon as UrgentOrSoon and like this in the Problem model: {type: String, enum: ['Urgent', 'Soon','N/A'], default: 'N/A'},
+I later put Urgent and Soon as UrgentOrSoon and like this in the Problem model: {type: String, enum: ['Urgent', 'Soon','N/A'], default: 'N/A'},

 ![CN-deleteProblem-insomnia](./src/assets/CN-deleteProblem-insomnia.png)